felipelouza/egap/README.md

 ## Main command line options

 *-m, --mem*
   specify memory assigned to the algorithm in MB.
-This is a *mandatory* option. **Note:** do not assign all the available RAM to the algorithm: leave at least 5% to the operating system.
+Default is 95% of the available RAM

 *-o, --out*
   specify basename for output and temporary files